makes/bopra-cox/reports/analysis.md

 ### ___Interpretation:___

-Here is case 6 as an example of an auto-align attempt:
+Here is an example auto-align attempt:

 [View all visualizations](analysis.php?page=4_images)